alesssia/YAMP/README.md

 We have listed all known issues and solutions on this [wiki page](https://github.com/alesssia/YAMP/wiki/Troubleshooting).
 Please report any issue using the [GitHub platform](https://github.com/alesssia/YAMP/issues).

 ## Changelog

+### 0.9.4.1 / 2018-04-24

+Enhancements:
+* QC'd files are now compressed (fq.gz) before being saved when `keepQCtmpfile` is true

+Fixes:
+* Solved problem in loading data when using single library layout
+* Solved problem in loading data in 'characterisation` mode

 ### 0.9.4 / 2017-12-07